KDE/brooklyn/README.md

 If you want to automate the process of configuring it on Debian 9 you can use [brooklyn-ansible](https://github.com/Davide95/brooklyn-ansible/).

+It uses log4j2 to log, see log4j2.xml and log4j2-test for more infos.

 ### Telegram bot

 Due to [Telegram APIs limit](https://core.telegram.org/bots/faq#broadcasting-to-users)